heathermiller/dist-prog-book/chapter/8/big-data.md

 <p>Figure 2.1.1 Execution overview<label for="sn-proprietary-monotype-bembo" class="margin-toggle sidenote-number"></label><input type="checkbox" id="sn-proprietary-monotype-bembo" class="margin-toggle"/><span class="sidenote">from original MapReduce paper {%cite dean2008mapreduce --file big-data%}</span></p>

 At step 4 and 5, the intermediate dataset is written to the disk by map worker and then read from the disk by reduce worker.
 Transferring big data chunks over network is expensive, so the data is stored on local disks of the cluster and the master tries to schedule the map task on the machine that contains the dataset or a nearby machine to minimize the network operation.

-There are some practices in this paper that make the model work very well in Google, one of them is **backup tasks**: when a MapReduce operation is close to completion, the master schedules backup executions of the remaining in-progress tasks ("straggler").
-The task is marked as completed whenever either the primary or the backup execution completes.
-In the paper, the authors measure the performance of MapReduce on two computations running on a large cluster of machines.
-One computation *grep* through approximately 1TB of data.
-The other computation *sort* approximately 1TB of data.
-Both computations take in the order of a hundred seconds.
-In addition, the backup tasks do help largely reduce execution time.
-In the experiment where 200 out of 1746 tasks were intentionally killed, the scheduler was able to recover quickly and finish the whole computation for just a 5% increased time.
-Overall, the performance is very good for conceptually unrelated computations.

 ### 2.2 Spark execution model